 Direct Answer

 Does creatine help brain health and ADHD?
-The strongest evidence is for sleep deprivation, cognitive aging, and vegetarians — populations that start with low brain creatine.
-For ADHD specifically, no randomized controlled trials have been published yet, though the brain-energy mechanism overlaps with what's known about attention-related brain bioenergetics.
+The strongest evidence is for sleep deprivation, cognitive aging, and vegetarians, populations that start with low brain creatine.
+For attention and focus support specifically, no randomized controlled trials have been published yet, though the brain-energy mechanism overlaps with what's known about attention-related brain bioenergetics.
 For general cognition, meta-analyses show modest improvements in memory and processing speed at 5 g/day of creatine monohydrate.
 Higher doses (10–20 g/day) appear more effective for brain-specific outcomes than the standard 3–5 g/day used for muscle.
 The safety record is exceptional across hundreds of trials.

 Creatine has been the most studied dietary supplement in sports nutrition for four decades.
 What changed in the last five years is where the research moved: away from the bench press and toward the prefrontal cortex.